canonical/ubuntu-boards-documentation/reference/milk-v-mars.rst

 Using the pre-installed server image
 ====================================

 #.
-Flash the pre-installed server image to an SD card (see
+Flash the pre-installed server image to a microSD card (see
    :doc:`/how-to/flash-images`)

 #.
-Insert the SD card into the board
+Insert the microSD card into the board

 #.
-Set the boot source to the SD card (see `Boot source selection`_)
+Set the boot source to the microSD card (see `Boot source selection`_)

 #.
 Connect a USB UART adapter to the :term:`UART` on the :term:`GPIO` header
    (see `UART console`_ and :doc:`/how-to/uart-console`)